coverclock/com-diag-rustler/README.md

 ## Remarks

-I am reminded of a remark made by a colleage of mine from decades ago about the Ada programming language: "If you can get your program to compile, it often runs the first time".

-A colleague of mine - who has a Ph.D. in physics and worked at Fermi Lab - has also been kicking the tires on both Go and Rust.
-Like me, he also loves Go.
-He remarked that he thought perhaps he wasn't smart enough to use Rust.
-That's the way I feel.

-I think Go was designed by some folks who wanted to get some work done, and Rust was designed by some folks who thought it would be cool to put on a show in the old barn.

 I do kinda like Rust's memory management model.
 Instead of garbage collecting in the background like Go (and Java (and Python (and ...))), it uses a limited form of reference counting, and restricts how you can use references